iivanoo/covid-apps-observer/data/data_us/reports/resources/com.ri.crushcovid___2.2/report.md

 > I finally left app with newest Version 2.1.
 As Android user the new update has changed app for the worse.
 You can't send info as it just keeps saying u have to fill out info you have already done...and the location tracker is do far off..it has had me listed in Connecticut for hours when I had not left my house in RI..
 Until u fix the bugs...I won't use the app.
 It started off good... programmers...please don't make the users your Beta group!
 You should have noticed these bugs if u tested!<br> :date: __2020-09-16 20:47:27__

 > The location diary doesn't work because the location services doesn't have an always on option, it only has "Allow only whole using the app"<br> :date: __2020-09-09 19:43:40__

-> The location diary doesn't work because the location services doesn't have an always on option, it only has "Allow only whole using the app", and I am not always running the app<br> :date: __2020-09-09 19:42:51__

-> Does not open even after you accept that it goes right back to the beginning<br> :date: __2020-09-09 19:26:20__